+mic apply on mic.

+1

-Χ Same fee
+Х Same fee

 Free

 Reduced

 Yes No

-Can on-line application fee be waived for applicants with financial need? Х
+Can on-line application fee be waived for applicants with financial need?
+X

 C14 Application closing date

 Yes No

-Does your institution have an application closing date? Х
+Does your institution have an application closing date?
+X

-Date I
+Date

-Application closing date (fall) 8/25
+Application closing date (fall) 8/25 -

-Priority Date 2/1 I
+Priority Date 2/1

-Yes No

-C15 Are first-time, first-year students accepted for terr fall? ns other than the X
+C15 Are first-time, first-year students accepted for terr ne other than the Yes No

-idii:
+CIS fall? iis other than the X

-C16 Notification to applicants of admission decision so ent (fill in one only, )
+C16 Notification to applicants of admission decision se ent (fill in one only))

-Χ On a rolling basis beginning 10/15 -
+Х On a rolling basis beginning 10/15

-By (date): Other: -
+By (date): - -

-Other. =
+Other: -

-C17 Reply policy for admitted applicants (fill in one only ( )
+C17 Reply policy for admitted applicants (fill in one only ()

-Must reply by (date): -
+Must reply by (date):

+No set date

-X No set date Must reply by May 1st or within 3 weeks if notified the nereafter
+X Must reply by May 1st or within 3 Other: weeks if notified the lerealler

-Other: - Weeks ii Hounea u icicaltoi

-Deadline for housing deposit (MMDD): Amount of housing deposit: - -
+Deadline for housing deposit (MMDD): -

+Amount of housing deposit: - -

 Refundable if student does not enroll?

 Yes, in full

-Yes, in part No
+Yes, in part

-,
+No

-C18 Deferred admission .,
+C18 Deferred admission

+December 1 in a titution allow at adopte to make an annual surface of the surface llus aut aftau Yes No

-Does your institution allow students to postpone enrol llment after Yes No
+Does your institution allow students to postpone enrol admission? liment after X

-admission? and X

 If yes, maximum period of postponement: 12 months

-C10 Early admission of high school students
+C40 Early admission of high school students

-019 Larry damination of high action students Yes No
+C19 Larry admission of high school students Yes No

-Does your institution allow high school students to en
+Does your institution allow high school students to en ·

-first-time, first-year students one year or more before graduation? high school X
+first-time, first-year students one year or more before graduation? high school Х

-graduation?
+graduation:

 C20 Common Application: Question removed from CDS. .
 (Initiated during 2 006-2007 cycle)

 C21-C22: Early Decision and Early Action Plans

+C24 Early Decision

-C21 Early Decision
+U 21 Early Decision Yes No

-Door your institution offer an early decision star ( adminoion alaa Yes No
+Does your institution offer an early decision plan (an a

-Does your institution offer an early decision plan (an a that permits students to apply and be notified of an ac
+that permits students to apply and be notified of an active line advance of the regular notification date and the V

-well in advance of the regular notification date and that X

-to commit to attending if accepted) for first-time, first- year applicants
+well in advance of the regular notification date and that to commit to attending if accepted) for first-time, first- X

-for fall enrollment?
+for fall enrollment? ,

 If "yes," please complete the following:

-First or only early decision plan closing date

 First or only early decision plan notification date

-Other early decision plan closing date

-Other early decision plan notification date
+First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date

-For the Fall 2024 entering class: Number of early decision applications received by your Number of applicants admitted under early decision pla Please provide significant details about your early decision plants. an C22 Early action Yes No Do you have a nonbinding early action plan whereby st notified of an admission decision well in advance of the notification date but do not have to commit to attending e regular х If "yes," please complete the following: Early action closing date Early action notification date 11/1 12/15 -

-Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?
+For the Fall 2024 entering class: Number of early decision applications received by you Number of applicants admitted under early decision pl Please provide significant details about your early dec an C22 Early action Yes No Do you have a nonbinding early action plan whereby s notified of an admission decision well in advance of th notification date but do not have to commit to attendin e regular Х If "yes," please complete the following: Early action closing date Early action notification date 11/1 12/15 Yes No Is your early action plan a "restrictive" plan under which students from applying to other early plans? h you limit Х